Kurqulee/custom-image/README.md

 Repository for my custom [Fedora](https://fedoraproject.org) Atomic images using [Universal Blue's](https://universal-blue.org) images (linked below) and their [image template](https://github.com/ublue-os/image-template) as a base.
 I build two images.
 One for my desktop (bazzite-dx-nvidia-gnome:stable), and one for my laptop (bluefin-dx:stable).

-Currently I make the same customizations for both images:
+Currently I make the same customization for both images:
 - I install [Trivalent](https://github.com/secureblue/Trivalent) from [Secureblue](https://secureblue.dev/) (this is an unsupported installation)
-- I install [Emacs](https://www.gnu.org/software/emacs/) from Fedora's repos

 Original readme follows